frontend-application-development-uw22/week1-assignment/README.md

 ## Overview

-1. The folder **src/components** contains a file called `HTMLElement.mjs`.
+1. The folder **src/components** contains a file called `HTMLElement.js`.
 In this file, create a module that meets the following requirements:
     * Create a class called `HTMLElement`.
 This class should have a constructor with two parameters: tag and content.
 Both of these parameters should be stored as instance variables within the class.
 Instance variables should have the same names as the parameters.
     * Once the HTMLElement class is created, add a function to the class called `render` that can be called publicly.
 This function should return the HTML element with the content provided.
     * Within `render`, use a template literal to render the element.